English name: Jack’s Water Snake (aka “Jack’s Masked Water Snake”, “Puff-faced Water Snake”)

 Habitat: Rivers, lakes, ponds, swamps, rice paddies, drainage ditches, and any other lowland habitat with water, including brackish water.
 Can be found in the water or on the banks.
 During the day it hides in burrows and crab holes.

-Place in the ecosystem: Jack’s Water Snake eats fish, crustaceans, and frogs.
+Place in the ecosystem: Jack’s Water Snake eats primarily fish, though may also take crustaceans and frogs.
 Juveniles of the species are eaten by larger snakes, large fish, monitors, and wading birds.

 Danger to humans: Can bite, but rarely does so and is not dangerous to humans.